 The Order of BAI-LEY

-A builder’s doctrine for constructing machines, systems, and civilisation in an age of intelligent technology.
+A builder’s doctrine for constructing machines, systems, and civilisation in an age of intelligent machines.

 0. What the Order Is